 - Individualized Service May Be Unattainable: While most third-party logistics providers strive to offer some individualized service, they may not be able to handle logistics with the same degree of personalization as an in-house staff could.
 A lack of individualized service can sometimes result in delayed responses to customer inquiries, little to no customization options, and much less flexibility in handling unique client preferences.
 This is another scenario where consistent monitoring and frequent communication between your company and the third-party logistics provider is vital.

 - Communication Is Challenging: While frequent communication is vital and can often solve many issues, it can be challenging when working with a third-party logistics provider.
 Third-party providers have multiple clients, each with their own needs.
 This situation can make it challenging to commit adequate time and attention to each client, including your business.
-Communication can be even more difficult if your third-party logistics provider is in a different location.
+Communication can be even more difficult if your third-party logistics provider is in a different location, or when using another partner (such as an international freight forwarder) in another country.
 Language barriers, different time zones, and cultural differences can all impact your attempts at communication.
 To address these issues, implement a schedule of regular check-ins or planned performance reviews.
 It’s also critical to choose a third-party logistics provider experienced in your company’s industry that can provide the level of communication to meet your business needs.

 Now that you know the third party logistics advantages and disadvantages, you are well equipped to make the best logistics decision for your business.
 Using a third party logistics business model is a great option for some, but for other businesses it will make sense to keep warehousing and fulfillment in-house.